xgt-network/xgt/README.md

 Infinite scalablilty for financial inclusion With native smart contracts and robust architecture, XGT supports up to 3,000 transactions per second and a financially-inclusive experience for all users.

-Dockerized libraries for egalitarian opportunity to run full nodes An XGT daemon can be easily run with the provided Docker images, which enables exchanges, developers and applications to integrate and run XGT with unparalled efficiency, while also embracing reliability as a key security measure.
+Dockerized libraries for egalitarian opportunity to run full nodes: An XGT daemon can be easily run with the provided Docker images, which enables exchanges, developers and applications to integrate and run XGT with unparalled efficiency, while also embracing reliability as a key security measure.
 Deploying and maintaining an XGT node is simple enough that anyone can do it.

-Optimal governance for egalitarian participation XGT will be supported by an unlimited number of nodes run by developers, applications, users and miners.
+Optimal governance for egalitarian participation: XGT will be supported by an unlimited number of nodes run by developers, applications, users and miners.
 Miners produce the blocks that track all XGT transactions at a rate of one block every three seconds and there is no limit on the number of miners.
 Together these nodes provide growing decentralization and security to XGT.

-Streamlined full nodes for perfect app integration The advantage of XGT nodes is that they are extremely quick to set up, inexpensive to operate or migrate to, and highly responsive relative to other networks.
+Streamlined full nodes for perfect app integration: The advantage of XGT nodes is that they are extremely quick to set up, inexpensive to operate or migrate to, and highly responsive relative to other networks.
 Better still, the open nature of the network means that it is available to all, and participants are not subject to the behaviour of a group of insiders.
 Anyone can operate a full node, or mine using the open source software.
 XGT is built with the knowledge that the benefit of a full node designed specifically for economic purposes, knowing full well non-economic data needs to be supported by off-chain, application-based APIs for optimal performance.

 ## Documents